Abjad/abjad/abjad/docs/source/developer_documentation/tests/index.rst

 Test files start with ``test_``
 -------------------------------

-When ``py.test`` first starts up it crawls the entire directory structure from which you call it prior to running a single test.
-As ``py.test`` executes this preflight work, it looks for any files beginning or ending with the string ``test`` and then collects and alphabetizes these.
-Only after making such a catalog of tests does ``py.test`` begin execution.
+When ``pytest`` first starts up it crawls the entire directory structure from which you call it prior to running a single test.
+As ``pytest`` executes this preflight work, it looks for any files beginning or ending with the string ``test`` and then collects and alphabetizes these.
+Only after making such a catalog of tests does ``pytest`` begin execution.
 This collect-and-cache behavior leads to the important point about naming, below.